 For this public floating IP example setup, on server 1 the command would be the following.

-Your remote desktop connection might get interrupted for a few seconds while changes are being applied, but should reconnect shortly.
-In case you do lose connection and are unable to reconnect, you can always use the web Console at UpCloud control panel under your server settings to go through the setup again to make sure everything is entered correctly.
+Your remote desktop connection might get interrupted for a few seconds while changes are being applied but should reconnect shortly.
+In case you do lose connection and are unable to reconnect, you can always use the web Console at the UpCloud Control Panel under your server settings to go through the setup again to make sure everything is entered correctly.